sadmicrowave/drivemap/README.md

 * INSTALL : Bash script to install dependencies and place .plist files
 * README.md : This ReadMe file
 * MapNetworkDrive.sh    : source in Bash
+* CODE_OF_CONDUCT.md : How to behave
+* CONTRIBUTING.md : How to contribute to the project
+* MapNetworkDrive.sh    : source in Bash
 *  bin :
    *  SleepWatcherDaemon.plist : .plist config to autostart the sleepwatcher utility on system start
    *  MapNetworkDrive.plist : .plist config to autostart drive map on system start